 New York City actress and theater manager Catherine Russell began her starring role in Perfect Crime in 1987.
 Over that time, she missed only four days—to attend family weddings—a record-setting run of more than 12,000 performances that lasted until March 2020 when the pandemic was declared.
 At that point, Catherine implemented extensive COVID health and safety protocols, but small venues like Catherine’s were forced to shut down, even while the governor allowed other, similar businesses to reopen with varying capacity restrictions.
 When the governor finally relented and allowed theaters to open in April 2021, he limited theaters to 33% capacity, far less than the 50% allowed for other businesses and churches.
+Those capacity limits were finally lifted in the face of PLF’s lawsuit.
+But the unequal treatment continues.
+New York City is imposing a vaccine mandate on theaters, but not churches, schools, or community centers.
 Led by Catherine, a coalition of small theater and comedy club owners are fighting back with a federal lawsuit to restore the rule of law and equal treatment.

 Dubbed the “Cal Ripken of Broadway,” New York City actress and theater manager Catherine Russell began her starring role in Perfect Crime in 1987.
 Over that time, she missed only four days—to attend family weddings.
 She scheduled her own wedding for a morning so she could perform that night.

 Catherine’s streak of eight performances a week, a stunning accomplishment that still stands in the Guinness Book of World Records, ended in March 2020 when the pandemic was declared.
 Almost immediately, Gov. Andrew Cuomo issued an order indefinitely shutting down a large swath of businesses throughout the state, including theaters, restaurants, casinos, gyms, and movie theaters.